-The Amex Business Gold offers four Membership Rewards points per dollar spent in the two categories in which your business spends the most money each billing cycle.
+The card offers four Membership Rewards points per dollar spent in the two categories in which your business spends the most money each billing cycle.
 Eligible categories include these popular areas of business spending:

 - Airfare purchases directly from airlines

 - Computer hardware, software and cloud systems from select U.S. technology providers

 - U.S. shipping purchases